NLeSC/eEcology-Annotation-UI/README.md

 2. Make build/production/TrackAnnot directory available on webserver.
-3. Schrink build by removing all files from `resources/libs/Cesium-<version>` except the `Build\Cesium` directory.
-4. Webservice url is hardcoded to /aws so deploy it on the same server as ui.
+3. Webservice url is hardcoded to /aws so deploy it on the same server as ui.

 Web service
 -----------